RealFakeSoof/WiLYSearch/README.md

 [I2P](http://revekebotog64xrrammtsmjwtwlg3vqyzwdurzt2pu6botg4bejq.b32.i2p/instances.php)<br>
 <br>

-### How to host LibreY
+### How to host WiLYSearch

-To host LibreY using Docker, you can follow the instructions in the [Docker directory](https://github.com/Ahwxorg/LibreY/tree/main/docker).
+To host WiLYSearch using Docker, you can follow the instructions in the [Docker directory](https://github.com/Ahwxorg/LibreY/tree/main/docker).

-To host LibreY using your OS's native package manager and PHP+NGINX, you can use the following steps as a guide.
+To host WiLYSearch using your OS's native package manager and PHP+NGINX, you can use the following steps as a guide.

 These instructions are specific to Debian GNU/Linux but should be similar on most *nix variants (differences may include commands for package management, init system, php-fpm.sock location and availability of fastcgi-php.conf)